microsoft/PartnerResources/_docs/Skilling/academies.md

 <hr/>

 ### [Microsoft Security Academy](/PartnerResources/skilling/microsoft-security-academy)
 Welcome to the Microsoft Security Academy, your gateway to comprehensive cybersecurity training and resources.
-The Microsoft Security Academy is organized into seven into smaller academies and security modules (Sentinel, Defender XDR, Defender for Cloud, Entra, Azure Network Security, Endpoint Security, Purview).
+The Microsoft Security Academy is organized into 7 smaller academies and security modules (Sentinel, Defender XDR, Defender for Cloud, Entra, Azure Network Security, Endpoint Security, Purview).
 Our latest content:

 {% include series.md
     includetags="microsoft security academy|academy content" includemethod="all"